 One structural fact about Hide & Seek that shapes both who visits it and when is its positioning as a cocktail bar and café hybrid.
 This format is increasingly common across Asia's more design-conscious bar openings, and it solves a practical problem: it extends the operating window across daylight hours, creates a lower-threshold entry point for visitors who might not commit to an evening cocktail session, and softens the atmosphere in a way that allows a broader type of customer to feel at home.

-For the traveller or resident who wants to understand Beijing's bar scene without committing to a dedicated bar crawl, this hybrid format has real utility.
+For visitors or residents, this hybrid format has practical utility.
 You can arrive in the afternoon, spend time in a thoughtfully constructed environment, and calibrate your evening from there.
 The Lido Park setting reinforces this: a park-adjacent address naturally pulls in a daytime audience that a basement bar cannot reach.

 The format also positions Hide & Seek differently from the more overtly serious cocktail rooms operating in Beijing's central business and entertainment districts.
 It is not competing primarily for the after-dinner drinking crowd.
 It is building a different kind of loyalty, one based on repeat visits across different times of day rather than single-occasion destination dining.